thunderbird89/esf/stories/story-knock-knock.md

 > "That's all we need.
 How long until she's ready to launch?"

 > "Two hours, sir.
 We're still loading munitions and running the crew through emergency drills.
-These aren't her regular crew—we're pulling from whoever's available."
+These aren't her regular crew - we're pulling from whoever's available."

 Marcus looked at the countdown timer.
 Two hours would put *Cardigan*'s launch at one hour after the Ryzak arrived.
 She'd be joining a battle already in progress.